-It is believed today that few decoded messages have had the global and historical impact that the Zimmermann Telegram had in 1917.
-This single telegram gave the U.S. the boost it needed to join the First World War in Europe, leading to the end of the war and the aftermath that would lead the world into the even more destructive Second World War.
+It’s believed, today, that few decoded messages have had the global and historical impact of the Zimmermann Telegram in 1917.
+This single telegram gave the United States the boost it needed to join the First World War in Europe, leading to the end of the conflict and an aftermath that led the world into the even more destructive Second World War.

-The telegram was the culmination of a years-long effort by Germany to start a war between Mexico and the U.S. Germany hoped that with America fighting a war with Mexico, they would have limited capacity to join the war or provide resources to the Allied armies in Europe.
-At one point, Germany even sent a Mexican military official a sum of well over $10 million dollars to begin a war with the U.S.
+The Zimmermann Telegram was the culmination of a years-long effort by Germany to start a war between Mexico and the US.
+It was hoped that, with America fighting Mexico, the country’s military and manufacturing sectors would have limited capacity to join the war in Europe or provide resources to the Allies.
+At one point, the German government even sent a Mexican official a sum of well over $10 million dollars to begin a conflict with the US.

-Keeping the U.S. and its crucial exports away from Europe was massively important to the Central Powers, as at the time Germany believed they could achieve victory in Europe as long as America was not on the scene.
+Keeping the US and its exports away from Europe was massively important to the Central Powers, as Germany believed it could achieve victory, so long as America wasn’t on the scene.

-Earlier in the war, Germany was stopping U.S. exports by attacking merchant shipping in the Atlantic with their terrifying submarine fleet.
-In 1915, Germany began employing tactics close to unrestricted submarine warfare, attacking any ships that came into a specified area.
-This limited the imports arriving in the U.K. by sinking them before they could make land, and it affected the number of ships sent, due to fears of their destruction.
+Earlier in the war, Germany had stopped US exports by attacking merchant shipping in the Atlantic Ocean with their U-boat fleet.
+In 1915, the county began employing tactics close to unrestricted submarine warfare, attacking any vessel that sailed through a specified area.
+This limited imports arriving in the United Kingdom by sinking them before they could arrive, and it affected the number of ships sent, due to fears over their destruction.

-This became so brutally effective that the U.S. (who at this point was not actively involved in WWI) demanded that Germany stop.
-Thankfully, they did, for a while at least.
-By 1917, Germany planned to begin unrestricted submarine warfare once again in a last-ditch effort to starve the British.
-This would begin on February 1, 1917.
+This strategy became so brutally effective that the US, who, at this point, wasn’t actively involved in WWI, demanded Germany put a stop to the seaborne attacks.
+It did – for a while, at least.
+By 1917, the country’s naval forces were planning to resume their unrestricted submarine warfare, in a last-ditch effort to starve the British.

-The Zimmermann Telegram was sent on January 17, 1917, by Arthur Zimmermann from the German Foreign Office, to Heinrich von Eckardt, Germany’s ambassador to Mexico.
-The telegram would inform him that if, after Germany resumed their submarine attacks on Atlantic shipping, America looked poised to enter the war, he would present Mexico with an offer to declare war on the U.S., with German funding.
+The Zimmermann Telegram was sent on January 17, 1917 by Arthur Zimmermann, the State Secretary of Foreign Affairs of the German Empire, to Heinrich von Eckardt, Germany’s ambassador to Mexico.
+It inform von Eckardt that, if the resumption of U-boat attacks on Atlantic shipping poised America to enter the conflict, he was to present Mexico with an offer to declare war on the US, with German funding.

 “We intend to begin on the first of February unrestricted submarine warfare.
 We shall endeavor in spite of this to keep the United States of America neutral.
 In the event of this not succeeding, we make Mexico a proposal of alliance on the following basis: make war together, make peace together, generous financial support and an understanding on our part that Mexico is to reconquer the lost territory in Texas, New Mexico, and Arizona.

-Once decoded, the British were alarmed at the message.
-As they had been trying for a long time to bring America into the war, and they knew they had the perfect opportunity to make this happen.
-However, by announcing the telegram to the American public, Germany would discover their codes had been broken and the U.S. would realize the British were listening to their communications.
+Once decoded, the British became alarmed at the message.
+The UK had long been trying to bring America into the war and knew this was the perfect opportunity to make it happen.
+However, by announcing the telegram to the American public, Germany would discover its codes had been broken.
+As well, the US would realize the British had been listening to its communications.

-To solve this, the British devised a plan where an agent would obtain a copy of the message in Mexico, which would then be shown to the Americans.
-The message that arrived here was encoded in an older code, one that the British deemed worthy of the Germans finding out they had cracked in exchange for the U.S. joining the war.
-With both the main problems solved, the British presented the message to the U.S.
+To solve this problem, the British devised a plan, wherein an agent would obtain a copy of the message in Mexico and show it to the Americans.
+The message that arrived was encoded in an older code, one the British deemed worthy of the Germans finding out that they’d cracked, in exchange for the US joining the war.

-The message, combined with Germany restarting unrestricted submarine warfare, enraged the American people, who switched gears from opposing involvement in WWI to actively seeking it.
-Just three months after the Zimmermann Telegram was first sent from Germany, the U.S. officially joined the war.
-A little over 18 months later, the war ended with Germany’s defeat.
+The message, combined with Germany restarting unrestricted submarine warfare, enraged the American public, who went from opposing involvement in WWI to actively seeking it.
+Just three months after the Zimmermann Telegram was sent, the country officially joined the war.
+A little over 18 months later, the conflict ended with Germany’s defeat.

-While the U.S. response is the most impactful, the Mexican response is perhaps the most ironic.
+While the US response is the most impactful, the Mexican one is, perhaps, the most ironic.
 After receiving the message, Mexican President Venustiano Carranza sought the opinions of his military officials on Germany’s offer.
-They concluded that a German-backed war with the U.S. was not in Mexico’s best interests, thanks to political instability, a vastly inferior army, and wanting to avoid upsetting relations with South American nations.
+They concluded that a German-backed war with the US wasn’t in Mexico’s best interests, due to political instability, a vastly inferior army and wanting to avoid upsetting relations with South American nations.

-So, the Zimmermann Telegram was intended as a way to make sure America stayed out of the war and to guarantee a German victory in Europe.
-Instead, it caused the immediate and nationally supported declaration of war by the U.S., mobilizing troops and reinforcing the Allies in Europe, leading to Germany’s eventual downfall.
+The Zimmermann Telegram was intended to ensure America stayed out of the war and guarantee a German victory in Europe.
+Instead, it caused the immediate and nationally-supported declaration of war by the US, mobilizing troops and reinforcing the Allies in Europe, ultimately leading to Germany’s eventual downfall.